Hawxy/Auth0Net.DependencyInjection/README.md

  :white_check_mark: `IHttpClientBuilder` extensions to append access tokens to outgoing requests.

- This library supports .NET Core 3.1 & .NET 5.
+ This library supports .NET Core 3.1 & .NET 5, and is suitable for use in a standalone .NET Generic Host application or ASP.NET Core.

  ## Install